-The rare Blackfeet War Chief’s Shirt and Leggings and the complete Apache Woman’s Dress and moccasins acquired at auction this year need to be mounted and displayed in appropriate cases, so we can share them with our museum visitors in the American Indian Gallery by next spring.
+The rare Blackfeet War Chief’s Shirt and Leggings and the complete Apache Woman’s Dress and moccasins were acquired in 2016.
+These two very rare and important American Indian artifacts are now on exhibit in the American Indian Gallery.

 American Indian Art at The Brinton Museum

 The Brinton Museum was established as an institution dedicated to American Indian Art & Culture, as well as to American Fine and Decorative Art.
 In the 1920s and 1930s Bradford Brinton collected American Indian art and artifacts from the Plains to the Southwest and to the Northwest Coast, from baskets to beaded dresses, Navajo weavings to painted parfleche, headdresses and hide shirts to Hopi and Chilquat robes.
 The Goelet and Edith Gallatin Collection of American Indian Art continues to build on this mission of collecting and exhibiting the finest of American Indian and especially Plains Nations’ art and artifacts.
 After being on loan to the Art Institute of Chicago for the last 40 years, it was gifted to the museum by the Foundation for the Preservation of American Indian Art and Culture.

 Currently on exhibit in the John and Adrienne Mars Gallery of American Indian Art, To Honor The Plains Nations features more than 60 pieces of this extensive gift, plus several special selections from The Bradford Brinton Memorial Collection and, in addition, several newly acquired items.